20 sharks found dead after killer whales' "surgical" feeding frenzy

 Last year, Starboard and another four orcas were captured on camera chasing and killing a great white off Mossel Bay, a southern port town.
 Helicopter and drone footage of that attack informed a scientific study released in October.

-"This behavior has never been witnessed in detail before, and certainly never from the air," said lead author Alison Towner, a shark scientist at Marine Dynamics.
+"This behavior has never been witnessed in detail before, and certainly never from the air," Towner said at the time.

 Christiaan Stopforth, who shot the drone footage, posted video of the deadly interaction on Instagram.